‘Fifty Shades Darker’ Movie Taking Social Media By Storm, Extended Trailer Released

 The movie Fifty Shades Darker has captivated social media with the media-measurement firm, comScore, reporting that 152,000 new conversations were sparked about the Universal film on social media last week.
 In total, 1.12 million new conversations have been started about the sequel, which is set to open on February 10.

 On January 12, Universal released the soundtrack listing for the Fifty Shades Darker movie which came three days after Taylor Swift posted a “first look” at the music video which features Zayn Malik.
-The soundtrack features 19 songs with new tracks by Halsey, Legend, Kygo, Tove Lo, Sia, The-Dream and many others.
+The soundtrack features 19 songs with new tracks by Halsey, Legend, Kygo, Tove Lo, Sia, The-Dream, and many others.

 The Fifty Shades Darker movie is the second in the series by E. L. James and revolves around the romance of Anastasia Steele, played by Dakota Johnson, and Christian Grey, depicted by Jamie Dornan.
-The sequel promises plenty of steamy scenes as well as dark characters from Christian’s past, according to Variety.
+The sequel promises plenty of steamy scenes, as well as dark characters from Christian’s past, according to Variety.

 Every fairy tale has a dark side.
 Watch the new #FiftyShadesDarker trailer, featuring “I Don’t Wanna Live Forever (Fifty Shades Darker).” pic.twitter.com/eCe43qkka4